bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients_part_1.md

 * The current congestion of the Bitcoin network.
 * The urgency, or lack thereof, for the transaction confirmation, i.e, its inclusion in a block.

 A fee rate should be adequate to the above factors: a fee too high would be a waste of money, because the same result could have been achieved with a lower expense.
-On the other end, a fee rate too low would wait for a confirmation longer than planned or, even worse, could not be confirmed at all.
+On the other hand, a fee rate too low would wait for a confirmation longer than planned or, even worse, the transaction could not be confirmed at all.

 ## The problem